wendawu158/IMC-Prosperity-2026/README.md

 - traderData - string
   - This is your memory.
 This string is passed from the previous Trader.run()
-- timestamp - time
+- timestamp - integer
   - What time is it?
-This gives us the time
+This gives us the current timestamp we are trading on
+  - Importantly, there is no latency for trading
+    - I.e. You trade on the current orderbook
 - listings
   - Gives us a dictionary
     - Keys being strings (of tickers)